The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 preg = read_stata(dct_file, dat_file)

-The result is a DataFrame, which is the fundamental data structure provided by Pandas.
-A DataFrame contains a row for each record – in this case one row per pregnancy – and a column for each variable.
+The result is a DataFrame, which is a Pandas data structure that represents tabular data in rows and columns.
+This DataFrame contains a row for each record – in this case one row per pregnancy – and a column for each variable.
 In addition to the data, a DataFrame also contains the variable names and their types, and it provides methods for accessing and modifying the data.

 The DataFrame has an attribute called shape that contains the number of rows and columns.